robson-luiz/simplepage/README-EN.md

 ## 🎯 About the Project

-**SimplePage** is a content management system (CMS) originally developed in 2017 and completely refactored in 2025.
+**SimplePage** is a website with administrative system (CMS) originally developed in 2017 and completely refactored in 2025.
 The project offers a complete solution for creating and managing institutional websites, focusing on ease of use and efficient administration.

 ### 📸 Screenshots